HugoChambert/LITHOVISION.1/OPEN_ACCESS_CHANGES.md

 # Open Access Implementation - Change Summary

-LithoVision has been converted to an **open-access application** with no authentication required.
+LITHOVISION has been converted to an **open-access application** with no authentication required.

 ## What Changed